-- Establish weighted unit funding to address the needs of low-income and English language learners and other students at risk.
-This recurrent funding should begin with districts impacted by redistricting with the long-term goal of expanding statewide.
-Initial funding should be provided to schools in the Red Clay district and to Wilmington schools within the Christina school district. - 2.
-A Wilmington Redistricting Transition Fund should be established with non-recurrent funds to support the planning and development of new models and proposals on facilities - Epilogue language or legislation should designate the ramps-up the initial pilot for low-income/ELL/special education over three years as described in the two fiscal years below, leading to eventual full statewide coverage. - 4.
-Invest to sustain and accelerate improvements in early childhood education. - 5.
+1. Establish weighted unit funding to address the needs of low-income students, English language learners, and basic special education units for grades K-3.
+This recurrent funding should begin with support for low-income students, English language learners, and basic special education units for grades K-3 in Red Clay Consolidated School District and the current Christina School District schools in the City of Wilmington-the schools impacted by redistricting-thereby providing the necessary and sufficient funding to proceed with redistricting.
+This recurrent funding should be expanded to include all City of Wilmington students and then statewide as rapidly as possible.
+A Wilmington Redistricting Transition Fund should be established with non-recurrent funds to support the planning and development of new models and proposals on facilities.

+- Epilogue language or legislation should designate the expansion of the lowincome/ELL/special education unit over three years as described in fiscal years 2018 and 2019 below, leading to eventual statewide coverage. - 3.
+Invest to sustain and accelerate improvements in early childhood education. - 4.
 The Commission endorses House Bill 30 (see Appendix A) to target funding for basic special education units for grades K-3.